sarahj930/sarah_hand_pui/homework_5/README.txt

 CLARIFICATIONS:
 - The home page file is called MuddyPaws.html
 - The product detail page that I implemented is the Cat Backpack.
 The only product images that are clickable are the cat backpack.
+- Please view at 1366 x 768 screen ratio, these were the dimensioned I designed for.